Home for Global Students

 4.Pantego

 Pantego presents itself as a small and serene community.
 It is located in the heart of West Arlington.
 West Pioneer Parkway traverses this area, connecting West and East Arlington.
-The community boasts comprehensive facilities, including Bicentennial Park, a popular green space offering walking trails, playgrounds, and a creek for leisurely activities.
-Additionally, Pantego stands as one of the safest regions within the DFW Metropolitan Area and is home to excellent schools, such as Duff Elementary and Bailey Junior High within the Arlington ISD.
-That’s why many families choose this neighborhood.
+Additionally, Pantego stands as one of the safest neighborhoods in Arlington, TX, as well as in the DFW Metropolitan Area and is home to excellent schools, such as Duff Elementary and Bailey Junior High, within the Arlington Independent School District (ISD).
+That’s why many families also consider this neighborhood as one of the best places to live in Arlington, along with East Arlington.

 Places to visit